As a self-employed person, do you ever envy your employed friends at tax time?

 If you’re looking for legal protection, get liability insurance (and consult your lawyer).

-3. Automate your recordkeeping
+6. Automate your record-keeping

-Small business recordkeeping doesn’t have to be as hard as it used to be.
+Small business record-keeping doesn’t have to be as hard as it used to be.
 In fact, shoeboxes (or grocery bags) full of crumpled receipts should be a thing of the past.

 Use personal finance software that’s synchronized to your bank accounts.

-Automatic recordkeeping not only saves you time, but it’s less prone to mistakes, too.
+Automatic record-keeping not only saves you time, but it’s less prone to mistakes, too.

-4. Itemized deductions vs. business deductions
+7. Understand itemized deductions vs. business deductions

 By taking a business deduction instead of an itemized deduction, you reduce your adjusted gross income and your self-employment tax.